May 25, 2022 Categories: Blog, Public Relations & Marketing, Stanton Team Tags:

 Networking is Vital

 The single most valuable lesson for anyone starting out their career in any field is networking.
 Network with your peers, professors, industry professionals, and look for associations/affiliations in the field you plan to choose as your career.
 I made LinkedIn my best pal and connected with people both in-person and for virtual coffees.
-You learn tremendously from people with varied backgrounds, and I was pleasantly surprised at their willingness to offer time to mentor students and budding professionals.
+You learn tremendously from people with varied backgrounds.
+Their willingness to offer time to mentor students and budding professionals pleasantly surprised me.

 Be a Cultural Add, Not Just a Cultural Fit

 Firm leaders are always looking for talent who can bring diversity of experience, thought, culture, and outlooks.
-People who don’t necessarily just fit in can add considerably to an organization’s culture, and to the advice and experience that can be offered to clients.
+People who don’t necessarily fit in can greatly contribute to an organization’s culture and to the advice and experience offered to clients.
 Young professionals need to be identifying organizations where they can add value by challenging the status quo and in turn help them grow.